 The best thing is to dress in layers.
 That also goes for grown-ups.
 Even during summer, it can get a bit cold.
-We highly recommend wool base layers, then clothes and overcoats according to the weather.
-There are many outdoor activity stores where you can buy warm clothes, for example at Ullarkistan on Laugavegur.
+We highly recommend wool base layers, regular clothes, and overcoats according to the weather.
+There are many outdoor activity stores to buy warm clothes, for example, Ullarkistan in Skeifan.
+It is a bit out of the city centre but worth the visit.
 There you can find soft merino wool for both children and adults.

 Food stops with kids